ropenta/alphabet-graph-challenge/README.md

 # jan-2021-test-challenge

 ## Problem:
+We're given a list of words sorted in alphabetical order.
+The letters consist of 'a-z', 'A-Z', and '0-9'.
 This program takes in a list of words sorted in alphabetical order using ASCII letters, with any ordering of those letters, and determines the ordering of the alphabet.

 To get a fully formed alphabet, the input list of words needs to have enough information to derive the complete order of the alphabet.
 Otherwise, an empty alphabet will be returned.